Under Siege 2: Dark Territory: Plot

-With Zachs' help, Casey takes matters into his own hands.
+With Zachs's help, Casey takes matters into his own hands.
 He faxes a message to his restaurant, which relays it to Admiral Bates.
 Bates quickly understands that Dane and the terrorists are on the train and reluctantly approves a mission by two F-117 stealth aircraft to destroy the train.

 Zachs discovers they are on the wrong tracks and on a collision course with a Southern Pacific bulk freight train carrying gasoline tank cars.
-Casey kills the mercenaries one by one and releases the hostages, but Dane uses his computer skills to find the F-117s and then re-target Grazer to knock them out before they complete their mission.
-Aware of Casey's past, Penn uses Sarah as bait to lure him to a fight, but Casey gains the upper hand and fatally breaks his neck.
+Casey kills the mercenaries one by one and releases the hostages, but Dane uses his computer skills to find the F-117s and then re-targets Grazer to knock them out before they complete their mission.
+Aware of Casey's past, Penn uses Sarah as bait to lure him to a fight, but Casey gains the upper hand and breaks his neck.

 Ryback finds Dane about to depart in a helicopter hovering over the train.
 When Dane informs Casey that there is no way to stop the satellite from destroying Washington, Casey shoots him.
 The bullet destroys his computer and injures Dane, who falls out of the window of the train.
-Control of the satellite is restored at the Pentagon and destroyed by remote control one second before it would have fired on the Pentagon, just before the two trains collide.
+Control of the satellite is restored at the Pentagon, and it is destroyed by remote control one second before it would have fired on the Pentagon, just before the two trains collide.

 The crash happens on a trestle, resulting in an explosion that destroys the bridge and kills Scotty, the mercenary driving the train.
 Ryback races through the exploding train, exits the carriage, and grabs a rope ladder hanging from the helicopter.
 Dane, who survived the gunshot and the crash, also catches onto the ladder.
-He hangs onto the helicopter, begging Casey to save him, but Casey shuts the door, severing Dane's fingers and sending a screaming Dane falling to his death.
+He hangs onto the helicopter, begging Casey to save him, but Casey shuts the door, severing Dane's fingers and sending him falling to his death.

 Casey informs the Pentagon that the passengers are safe, having previously detached the last two cars from the rest of the train.
-Later on in Los Angeles, Sarah and Casey pay their final respects at James' gravestone.
+Later on in LA, Sarah and Casey pay their final respects at James's gravestone.